-What is a Premium Bond?
+What Is a Premium Bond?

-A bond that is trading above its par value in the secondary market is a premium bond.
+A bond that is trading above its par value (original price) in the secondary market is a premium bond.
 A bond will trade at a premium when it offers a coupon (interest) rate that is higher than the current prevailing interest rates being offered for new bonds.
-This is because investors want a higher yield, which such a bond gives them, and thus they will pay more for it.
+This is because investors are willing to pay more for the bond’s higher yield.

-What is a Discount Bond?
+What Is a Discount Bond?

 Let’s assume that those new bonds, comparable to yours in credit quality, have a coupon rate of 3%.
-Investors will “bid up” the price of your bond until its yield to maturity (see below) is in line with the competing market interest rate of 3%.
-As a result of this bidding-up process, your bond will trade at a premium to its par value.
-Your buyer will pay more to purchase the bond, and that premium the buyer pays will reduce the yield to maturity of the bond, so it is in line with what is currently being offered.
-(By contrast, a bond discount would enhance, rather than reduce, its yield to maturity.)
+Investors will “bid up” the price of your bond until its yield to maturity is in line with the competing market interest rate of 3%.
+Because of this bidding-up process, your bond will trade at a premium to its par value.
+Your buyer will pay more to purchase the bond, and the premium they pay will reduce the yield to maturity of the bond so that it is in line with what is currently being offered.
+On the other hand, a bond discount would enhance, rather than reduce, its yield to maturity.